Smooths frizz and protects color with a gentle, salon-style formula that keeps hair polished and full-bodied.

 Will keratin shampoo straighten my hair?

-No. Keratin shampoos do not permanently straighten hair the way in-salon keratin treatments do.
-What they can do is smooth the cuticle, reduce frizz, and make waves or curls look more defined and polished, which can create the impression of slightly straighter, sleeker hair without changing your natural texture.
+No. Keratin shampoo does not permanently straighten hair.
+What it can do is help smooth the hair cuticle, reduce frizz, and make hair look sleeker and more polished, which may create a straighter-looking finish without changing your natural texture.

 Is keratin shampoo good for curly or coily hair?